*This article was updated in august 2021.*

 You might be surprised where you can and cannot be charged with a DUI – and yes, you can be arrested for a DUI even if you are outside of the vehicle.
 An officer still must have probable cause that you were driving while under the influence to arrest you.
-Without probable cause, the state would have a hard time convicting you of a DUI whether you were in or outside of the vehicle.
+Without probable cause, the state would have difficulty convicting you of a DUI, whether you were in or outside of the vehicle.

 Drivers can be arrested sitting in their car even if the vehicle is not running, trying to enter their car, or after they have exited the vehicle for a DUI.
 Therefore, do not assume you need to be behind the wheel with the engine running to get arrested.
 Colorado Courts have found that having one’s keys in the ignition may be sufficient to demonstrate operation or control of a motor vehicle even if the vehicle is not running.

 The Requirements to Be Arrested and Convicted for Drunken Driving in Colorado

 In Colorado, you drive while intoxicated if your blood alcohol concentration (BAC) is 0.08 percent or higher.
 Furthermore, the state can only convict you if they can prove the following beyond a reasonable doubt:

 - You were or had driven a motor vehicle while intoxicated.
 The state must show that you were driving your vehicle while intoxicated at the time of your arrest.
 You will notice you do not have to be behind the wheel to get a DUI.

 - You were under the influence of drugs or alcohol.
 As long as the state can prove you were under the influence of drugs or alcohol and the concentration was high enough to demonstrate that you were substantially incapable of safely operating your motor vehicle, you could be convicted of a DUI.

 Driving is part of the DUI definition, but you do not have to drive the vehicle to get a DUI.
 Many residents of Colorado had found themselves arrested for a DUI when they were not even driving their car or in the car at the time.